 Because the Texas economy, land and infrastructure had been impacted far less by the conflict than the rest of the South, many former Confederates from other states flocked there in the months after the conflict.
 “The Texas economy is prime, and it becomes this beacon for the rest of the South,” Grear explains.
 “People that are disgruntled throughout the South about their economic situation after the war—they’re going to be flooding into Texas.”

-After President Johnson accepted Texas’ new constitution—which provided limited civil rights for blacks but refused to ratify the 13th Amendment, on the grounds that the abolition of slavery was already federal law—statewide elections were held in June.
+After President Johnson accepted Texas’ new constitution—which provided limited civil rights for Black people but refused to ratify the 13th Amendment, on the grounds that the abolition of slavery was already federal law—statewide elections were held in June.
 On August 9, the conservative Unionist James Webb Throckmorton was inaugurated as governor.
 (He would be removed from office the following year, due to his resistance to Reconstruction.)

 On August 20, 1866, in acknowledgement of Texas’ new state government, Johnson was able to finally proclaim that “said insurrection is at an end and that peace, order, tranquility, and civil authority now exist in and throughout the whole United States of America.”
 His proclamation may have meant that the Civil War, by any definition, was finally over—but the arduous process of Reconstruction was only beginning.